Over the last several years, there has been a growing demand among online businesses for product marketing managers.

 A product marketing manager takes care of that for you.

-Learn how you can hire an expert in digital product marketing and boost sales for your business.
+In this post, you'll learn what it takes to be an expert in digital product marketing and boost sales for your business.

-What is a Product Marketing Manager?
+What is a Product Marketing Manager Role?

 A product marketing manager is someone who develops, implements, and oversees strategies that communicate a product’s value to a given market.